wiggledgrin/testpage/README.md

 # Test Page Heading

-1. Kramdown will put table of contents here
+{:.no_toc}

-{:toc}
+* Kramdown will put table of contents here as unordered list {:toc}

 ## Section one